WOOD GATES #103

 Wood gates #103-3 at only 30″ width x 64″ height.
 Shown with a bottom rail created on the bias, accommodating a sloping grade on site.

 Ben Prowell clamping the narrow wood gates #103-3.

 GATE DESIGNS #103-PROGRESS

 A system for creating the open grids was created in the mid 90’s that utilizes the dado blades with a cross-cut boat set up with stops blocks and spacer blocks.
 Similar in technique to creating finger joints, but with the exception that the grid members are wider than the thickness of the dado blades, thus repeated passes are required . . . with the use of a spacer block sized to complete the joint on the final pass.
-Now if we made only a handful of such styles, and made multiples of each, we might consider hiring a specialist certified in operating the On and Off buttons of computerized CNC machine while Ben and Charles absorbed themselves in a cheap dime novel.
+Now if we made only a handful of such styles, and made multiples of each, we might consider hiring a specialist certified in operating the On and Off buttons of a computerized CNC machine while Ben and Charles absorbed themselves in a cheap dime novel.